Hour of the Gun: Production

-Hour of the Gun was filmed in the state of Durango, Mexico; at Estudios Churubusco Azteca (studio) in Mexico City, México D.F., Mexico; San Miguel de Allende, Guanajuato, Mexico; and in Torreón, Coahuíla, Mexico.
+Hour of the Gun was filmed in the state of Durango, Mexico; at Estudios Churubusco Azteca (studio) in Mexico City, México D.F., Mexico; San Miguel de Allende, Guanajuato, Mexico; and Torreón, Coahuíla, Mexico.

 Reception

-At AllMovie, Bruce Eder calls Garner's portrayal of Earp as "taciturn, emotionally repressed, deeply troubled and torn" but criticizes Edward Anhalt's script as being too strict to historical facts and confining the actors, especially Garner.
+At AllMovie, Bruce Eder calls Garner's portrayal of Earp as "taciturn, emotionally repressed, deeply troubled and torn", but criticizes Edward Anhalt's script as being too strict to historical facts and confining the actors, especially Garner.
 Roger Ebert from Chicago Sun-Times says: "Garner turns in one of his best performances."

 Home media

 Hour of the Gun was released to DVD by MGM Home Video May 17, 2005, and later on Blu-ray by Twilight Time.
 The film was also made available in the digital format.